 Equine Ultrasounds can help to better identify problems (i.e., thickened small intestine, tendon lesion) and understand the extent of many injuries, which helps guide diagnosis, treatment, time off, and prognosis.

 - An ultrasound machine with multiple probes is used depending on the area being examined.

 - The equipment used by Performance Equine Veterinary Service is a portable Sonosite M Turbo unit.

-- This equipment counts with a battery unit which permits exams to be performed in the farm and even in the pen if neccesary, which avoids the transportation of your horse.
+- This equipment counts with a battery unit which permits exams to be performed on the farm and even in the pen if necessary, which avoids the transportation of your horse.